 Never before has healthcare technology been so important.
 With SPC's associate degree in biomedical engineering technology, you'll have a chance to work directly with equipment and technology that makes a difference in someone's quality of life.
 The skills you learn at SPC prepare you to maintain and repair "smart" medical devices such as defibrillators, electrocardiographs, IV pumps, ICU bedside monitors and ventilators.

-There are two pathways in the Biomedical Engineering Technology AS degree.
+These are the pathways you can take in the Biomedical Engineering Technology AS degree.

 - Medical Device Networking and Cybersecurity